src-d/engine-deprecated/docs/architecture.md

 2. install the Go driver for bblfsh
 3. send a gRPC request or use the bblfsh SDK

-Once the engine is completed this will simply be
-`srcd parse uast main.go`.
+Once source{d} Engine is completed this will simply be `srcd parse uast main.go`.

 For a full list of the commands supported or planned, see [commands.md](commands.md).

-All of the steps described above will instead be transparently performed by the engine.
+All of the steps described above will instead be transparently performed by Engine.

 ## Technical Architecture